m4c4r0n1n/nananvim/KEYBINDINGS.md

 - Use `:` to enter command mode for more options
 - Press `g?` in any mode for context-specific help
 - The which-key plugin shows available keys when you pause
-- Codeium provides free AI suggestions - just start typing!
+- Codeium provides free AI suggestions - just start typing
 - Configure Avante in `lua/config/local.lua` for AI chat features